mendix/docs/content/en/docs/releasenotes/marketplace/_index.md

 #### Improvements

 * We have added the **My Drafts** page, where you can access component drafts.
 We have also extended the actions you can perform on drafts.
-For more information, see the [My Drafts](/appstore/overview/my-marketplace/#my-drafts) section of *Marketplace Overview*.
+For more information, see the [My Drafts](/appstore/overview/my-marketplace/#my-drafts) section of *My Marketplace*.

 ### August 11, 2022